gabiz/DrivingTracker/README.md

 ### Run the app

-    node index.js
+    DEBUG=automaticator ./bin/www

 ### Deploy to Heroku

-The app includes a `Procfile` and `package.json` which will enable [easy deployment to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-your-application-to-heroku).
 If you have the heroku toolbelt installed, you can create, configure and deploy this app in five commands:

     heroku create